Storage efficiency with Qumulo

 Rebuild operations: The hidden cost of disk recovery

-Always full of surprises, your legacy storage vendor might have one more way to steal back your promised usable capacity.
-Many systems consume storage capacity for rebuild operations while recovering from a disk failure—and if there isn’t enough capacity available for this, the system will struggle to complete the recovery.
+Legacy storage vendors might have one more way to take back your promised usable capacity.
+Many systems consume storage capacity for re-build operations while recovering from a disk failure—and if there isn’t enough capacity available for this, the system will struggle to complete the recovery.
 For this reason, most vendors recommend that you limit your utilization to 80 percent of the usable capacity they’ve promised.
 Again, this calls into question the vendor’s definition of the word “usable.”

 How Qumulo is different: Usable capacity means usable capacity

 Qumulo is a different kind of file storage company.
 We believe that usable capacity means just that—the amount of space you can rely upon to store files.
-With Qumulo File Fabric (QF2), you can use 100 percent of usable capacity for files.
+With Qumulo’s modern, scalable file system, you can use 100 percent of usable capacity for files.
 Here’s why.

 Smarter block-level data protection